boisgera/MEDIANE/README.md

   - [Install the Jupyter Notebook] on your computer.

-  - [Install JupyterHub]: a multi-user server for Jupyter notebooks.
+  - [Install JupyterHub] on a server to support multiple users (or [ask politely your favorite I.T. guy to do it][HJ]).

-  - Try the [Microsoft Azure Notebooks]: Hosts Jupyter notebooks on Requires a (free) Microsoft account
+  - Try the [Microsoft Azure Notebooks]: Host Jupyter notebooks in the cloud; requires a (free) Microsoft account.

-  - [Binder] (beta): turn a [GitHub] repository into a collection of interactive notebooks
+  - [Binder] (beta): turn a [GitHub] repository into a collection of interactive notebooks; also in the cloud.

 [Binder]: https://mybinder.org/